SunriseCommunity/Sunrise/.github/README.md

 4. Set up the beatmap manager by following the instructions in the [Observatory repository](https://github.com/SunriseCommunity/Observatory).
 After setting up the beatmap manager, you need to set the `General:ObservatoryUrl` in the `Sunrise.Server/appsettings.{Your Environment}.json` file to the address of the beatmap manager.
+    - **NB:** Make sure that the PORT is defined properly (sunrise checks port 3333 by default) and POSTGRES_PORT value doesn't conflict with other PC ports.
 5. Run the project
 6. (Optional) If you want to connect to the server locally, please refer to the [Local connection ⚙️](##local-connection)